 Easy blender muffins to balance your amino acids

 Ever since learning about the importance of balancing the amino acids methionine and glycine from both Chris Masterjohn and Denise Minger, I've aimed to use collagen powder more regularly in cooking since it's a super convenient way to support glycine levels.
 Collagen powder is also relatively tasteless, so it really complements many recipes once you learn how to use it.
 I use it in coffee, smoothies and also in baking!

 You want to balance your methionine and glycine because excess methionine depletes glycine.
-Both of these amino acids are essential for different aspects of health – from mental and emotional function to joint health.
-Most people’s diets provide plenty of methionine and too little glycine.
-This is primarily because omnivores tend to eat muscle meat – such as mince meat and steaks – while forgetting to include the gelatin rich cuts such as oxtail and osso bucco.
+Both of these amino acids are essential for different aspects of health - from cognitive and emotional function to joint health.
+Most people's diets provide plenty of methionine and too little glycine.
+This is primarily because omnivores tend to eat muscle meat - such as mince meat and steaks - while forgetting to include the gelatin rich cuts such as oxtail and osso bucco.